awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

 1. Choose **Save**\.

-## Step 7: Add Subscriptions to the Greengrass Group<a name="ml-console-dlc-add-subscription"></a>
+## Step 7: Add subscriptions to the Greengrass group<a name="ml-console-dlc-add-subscription"></a>

-In this step, you add subscriptions to the group\.
+In this step, add subscriptions to the group\.
 These subscriptions enable the Lambda function to send prediction results to AWS IoT by publishing to an MQTT topic\.

 1. On the group configuration page, choose **Subscriptions**, and then choose **Add Subscription**\.
 ![\[The group page with Subscriptions and Add Subscription highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-subscriptions.png)